Lily O'Brennan

-Elizabeth ‘Lily’ O'Brennan (20 August 1878 – 31 May 1948), was an Irish republican, writer and playwright.
+Elizabeth O'Brennan (20 August 1878 – 31 May 1948), was an Irish republican, writer and playwright.

 Background

 O'Brennan was born in Summer Street, Dublin, the third daughter of Francis Brennan, auctioneer, and Elizabeth Anne Butler.
 They were a nationalist family and later added the 'O' prefix to their name.
 Her sister Áine O'Brennan married Éamonn Ceannt, and her other sister Kathleen O'Brennan became a playwright and journalist.
 Her father died in 1880, her mother in 1930.

 O'Brennan became a teacher and contributed to both Irish and American periodicals.
 She wrote a play, May Eve in Stephen's Green, produced with Máire Nic Shiubhlaigh and performed in Father Mathew Hall, Church Street, Dublin in 1912; it was inspired by a statue of James Clarence Mangan in St Stephen's Green.
 The play got good reviews.